 For example, an eye doctor (optometrist or ophthalmologist) might recommend driving only during daylight hours.

-It's equally important to know your medications.
-Many drugs, including pain medications, sleep medications, antihistamines and muscle relaxants, can affect driver safety, even when you're feeling fine.
+Many drugs — including tranquilizers, sleep and pain medications, and cold remedies — can affect driver safety, even when you're feeling fine.
 Read your medication labels so that you know what to expect from each one.

 Don't drive if you've taken medication that causes drowsiness or dizziness.
 If you're concerned about side effects or the impact on driver safety, consult your doctor or pharmacist.